reactgraphqlacademy/fb-messenger/README.md

 4. In configureStore.dev.js, replace the addLoggerMiddleware and addPromiseSupportToDispatch that you've created with the ones in npm: `redux-logger` and `redux-thunk`.
 Note, we already did `yarn add redux-logger` and `yarn add redux-thunk`.

-5. Using thunks, add loading indicators to the fetchConversation action creator in /actions/conversation.js
+5. Using thunks, add loading indicators to fetch the conversation.
+Tasks:
+  - Implement the fetchConversation defined in actions/conversation.js.
+Hint, you need to copy & paste the logic defined in the method called "fetchConversation" in Messenger/ConversationContainer.js.
+Then refactor those "props"
+  - Dispatch the fetchConversation action in Messenger/ConversationContainer.js instead of receiveConversation & loadingConversation.

 6. use reselect to implement a conversation selector